 No real value

 When looking at a website, pretend you’re Gordon Ramsey.
 Don’t accept any shades of grey.
 Either something is really good or it’s not.
-If you can’t find some real value behind a website, Google won’t find it either.
+If you can’t find real value behind a website, Google won’t either.

 Server and site speed